d-Pixie/d-Pixie.github.io/index.md

 Even outside of work development takes up a lot of time.
 A constant drive to improve skills and techniques have lead to extensive reading, listerning and watching of books, podcasts, instructional videos, blogs,

 *Yes it's all written in third person.
-No I'm not mad, what I know ...*
+No I'm not mad, as far as I know ...*